BeamMW/docs-gitbook/desktop/settings.md

 ### Connectivity

 When running an integrated node, you should specify the port on which the node will be listening and the node peers list.
-You can switch to a remote node and specify a specific or local node.&#x20;
+You can switch to a remote node and specify a specific or local node.

 #### Beam integrated node